 PhD students are permitted to receive stipend support during a reasonable number of vacation days.
 The exact number and timing of vacation days is negotiated between student and mentor or for 1st year PIBS students, the PIBS Program Director.
 However, vacation days are normally expected to be no more than 14 calendar days.

 PhD students may also receive stipend support for up to 15 calendar days of sick leave per year.
 PhD students may also receive maternity / paternity leave as outlined below.

 Individuals requiring periods of time away from their research training experience longer than specified here must seek approval from their mentor and program director for an unpaid leave of absence.
-Well in advance of the proposed leave of absence, the trainee must submit a written request, which includes the reason for the request as well as the date the proposed leave will begin and end.
-This request, once approved by the mentor and program director, should be submitted to the Office of Graduate & Postdoctoral Studies, which will seek the necessary final approval from the Senior Associate Dean.
+Well in advance of the proposed leave of absence, the trainee must submit a Leave of Absence Petition request, which includes the reason for the request as well as the date the proposed leave will begin and end.
+This request, once approved by the mentor and program director, should be submitted to the Office of Graduate Studies, which will seek the necessary final approval from the Senior Associate Dean.

 The graduate school recognizes that doctoral students receiving a stipend from a fellowship, teaching or research assistantship may require a paid leave of absence due to pregnancy or the need to care for a new child.
 The process to secure the leave should follow the steps described below:

 - Graduate students must apply for a leave using the leave of absence form.
 This form, available on the graduate school website, should be submitted one semester before the intended start of the leave, if at all possible.

 - The length of the paid leave of absence should not exceed a total of three months.
 Any student requesting a longer period of leave may be granted an unpaid leave of absence.